-See Application for a Ballot by Mail at the website of the Texas Secretary of State.
+You can find an Application for a Ballot by Mail on the website of the Texas Secretary of State.

-If you are in the military or live overseas, see Military & Overseas Voters to learn what to do to obtain and cast your ballot.
+If you are in the military or live overseas, read Military & Overseas Voters from VoteTexas to learn what to do to obtain and cast your ballot.

 Can I wear a mask when I vote?

 Masks can be worn in polling locations.
 According to the office of the Texas Secretary of State, poll workers can ask you to remove your face covering if they need to confirm your identity at the polls.
 You do not have to completely remove it.
-See Health Protocols for Voters for information about masking and other procedures.
+Read the Health Protocols for Voters for information about masking and other procedures.
 Not all polling locations may follow these protocols.

 Although you may wear a mask, masks are not currently required at polling locations.
 On July 28, 2021, Governor Abbott Executive Order GA-38 banning mask mandates in Texas.
 Issues concerning masks or facial coverings at polling sites are still being fought over in the courts.
 Check Texas news sources for the latest information.